massung/yadid/README.md

 ## Known Issues and Quirks

-In order to guarantee that what's highlighted is correct, there are a couple areas where what _isn't_ highlighted is valid 8th, but doesn't show that way:
+In order to guarantee that what's highlighted is valid 8th code, there are a couple areas where what _isn't_ highlighted is valid 8th, but doesn't show that way.
+Put another way, there may be a few cases that present false negatives, but there should be no false positives.

 Literal arrays and map items not padding the `,` delimiter: